sinsinkun/raylib-eav/README.md

 - search bar supports searching for values with the format "{attr}: {value}"
 - numerical values can be compared with "{attr} > {value}" / "{attr} < {value}"
 - unfilled fields can be found with "{attr}: _empty"
+- multiple search parameters can be separated with commas

 ### Future Ideas
 - deleting values from entities
 - deleting attributes (sidebar right-click)
-- more search options
 - single category search
-  - display category on entity
+- display category on entity (when mixed)
-  - multiple search parameters
+- optimize multi search

 ## Installation (with MSYS2)